andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 I also realized that the DHT22 was not oriented properly.
 By rotating it 90° and adjusting the wires accordingly, I was able to recieve the correct value.

 - Problem: LCD showing a lot of random  characters and symbols - looks like an alien language.\
-Solution: I'm not actually sure what the issue is here, but unplugging the board and plugging it back into the computer fixes this issue every time.
+Solution: I'm not actually sure what the issue is here, but unplugging the board and plugging it back into the computer fixes this issue every time

-- Problem:
+- Problem: Determing radiance in a similar way to the human eye.\
+Solution: This build doesn't have to be as accurate as the human eye, and mapping the LDR reading in a linear fashion provided data that was accurate enough to estimate light levels in a room.\
+According to my research, maximum Lx in a brightly lit room is ~ 1000, so by mapping that to the lowest reading on my LDR and mapping the highest LDR reading (1023) to 0, I was able to get an effective estimation of light levls and therefore, sleep quality.

+**Highlights**
+- Proper wiring conventions (Red for positive and green for ground)
+- Effective device communication on enclosure
+- Run-time with my battery\
+The specific battery I used is 20100mAh, assuming the arduino is pulling ~50mA and the LCD screen is pulling ~1.1mA (these are estimations I found online), this build will run for ~ 393 hours, or ~16 days.
+However, assuming that this build is only ran over 8 hours of sleep per day, one could potentially go ~ 7 weeks between charging.

 **Next Steps**
 - Add updated fritzing
 - Add a curcuit diagram
-- Add toggle switch - switch from current temp/light to average temp/light and "how did you sleep"
-- Add in a sleepquality variable - 1 - 5 based on the average temp/light
-- Add an enclosure - make a bed, sketch it first (DISPLAY INFO ON ENCLOSURE)
 - Add in step-by-step build instructions to the README.md
-- Talk about the difficulty of determining lux and how i estimated it (find a better way as next step)
-- Add portable powerbank
+- Talk about proper wiring conventions
+- Talk about bettery life length
+- Talk about communication on enclosure
+- Adapt the build to a wifi-enabled board (arduino wifi rev2)
+- Improve enclosure by 3D printing